ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/deployment-considerations.markdown

-﻿## What host should I use?
+﻿# What host should I use?
 IIS or Windows Service?

-#### IIS: Best to be used when the RavenDD is publicly accessible on the interwebs
+## IIS: Best to be used when the RavenDB is publicly accessible on the interwebs

 - Pros:
     - you get the benefits of the IIS management tools, monitoring and tracking abilities,